Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 • Manufacturing Start: December 30, 2025

-Official Basant Date in Pakistan: February 6-8, 2026
+Official Basant Dates: February 6–8, 2026

 Let’s clear up the confusion right away.
-According to Punjab government administrative briefings, Basant in Lahore will officially run for three consecutive days — from February 6 through February 8, 2026.
+According to Punjab government administrative briefings, Basant in Lahore will officially run for three consecutive days from February 6 through February 8, 2026.

-This distinction matters because it changes enforcement dynamics entirely.
-Police, rescue services, and municipal bodies can now plan rotations, allocate emergency resources, and coordinate inspections with precision — something that was nearly impossible when Basant had no official boundaries.
+Limiting Basant to three specific days changes enforcement entirely.
+Police, rescue services, and municipal bodies can now plan rotations, allocate emergency resources, and coordinate inspections with precision.
+That was nearly impossible when Basant had no official boundaries.

 Why Transport Matters More Than Kites